lalithl1993/AWS-CSA-2019-study-notes/Course/EC2/README.md

 * [Dedicated Hosts](https://aws.amazon.com/ec2/dedicated-hosts/): Is a physical server with EC2 instance capacity fully dedicated to your use.

+*- VM imports for importing existing vms to aws
 ### [What's EBS](https://aws.amazon.com/ebs/)

 Provides persistent block storage volumes for use with Amazon EC2 instances in the AWS Cloud.
 EBS is automatically replicated in a specific AZ